armeono/armeono/README.md

 :telescope: I am working as a Software Engineer

-:robot: Interested in Full Stack development, Artificial Intelligence and Robotics.
+:robot: Interested in Full Stack Development, Artificial Intelligence and Robotics.

 :zap: In my free time I play lots of guitar and chess